 Frontal balding is one of the most distressing yet common types of hair loss.
 12% of healthy men under 50 are said to have moderate to extensive frontal baldness [1].

 If left untreated, frontal balding can become highly noticeable, making you feel paranoid about your appearance.
-But like all hair loss, you need to know what causes frontal balding before you can treat it.
+Like all hair loss, you will first need to know what causes frontal balding before you can treat it.
 In this article, you’ll discover:

-- how to spot the symptoms of frontal balding
+• How to spot the symptoms of front balding

 Symptoms of frontal balding

 Temple hair loss is a key symptom of male pattern baldness.
-But it can be a symptom of other conditions, too.
+However, losing hair at the temples can be a symptom of other hair loss conditions as well.

 There are several potential causes of frontal hair loss.
 Here are some of the most common.